Democratic Party (Luxembourg): Since 1979

 In 1979, Thorn went head-to-head with Werner, with the LSAP serving a supporting role to the DP.
 Both the CSV ended victorious, gaining six seats, and the LSAP's loss of three seats made it impossible for the DP to renew the coalition with them.
 As a result, Werner formed a coalition with the DP, with Thorn as Deputy Prime Minister.
 In the first European election in 1979, the DP won 2 seats: an achievement that it hasn't matched since.
 In 1980, Thorn was named the new President of the European Commission, and was replaced by Colette Flesch.

 The 1984 general election saw the DP's first electoral setback in twenty years.
 The DP lost one seat, standing on 14, whilst the resurgence of the LSAP meant it overtook the Democratic Party once again.
 The LSAP formed a coalition with the CSV, with Jacques Poos serving as Deputy Prime Minister to Jacques Santer.
 This was renewed twice again, and the DP remained out of government until 1999.

 After the 1999 general election, the DP became the second-largest party in the Chamber of Deputies once again, with 15 seats.
 It also overtook the LSAP in vote share for the first time ever.
 This allowed it to displace the LSAP as the CSV's coalition partner, with Lydie Polfer as Deputy Prime Minister.
 As a result of the 2004 general election, the DP lost 5 seats, bringing its total down to 10.
-The party also lost its place as the coalition partner back to the LSAP, and remained in opposition since until 2013.
+The party also lost its place as the coalition partner back to the LSAP, and remained in opposition until 2013.
 In the 2013 general election, held early due to the collapse of the second Juncker–Asselborn government, the party acquired 13 deputies with 18.3% of the vote, becoming joint second-largest party along with the LSAP.
 In October 2013 the DP negotiated a three-party coalition government with the LSAP and The Greens, and on 4 December 2013 the Bettel-Schneider government was sworn in, with DP leader Xavier Bettel serving as Prime Minister.
+The 2018 general election saw the DP lose a seat, but the three-party coalition was able to maintain its majority under the Bettel II Government.
+In 2023, though the DP gained the most votes in its history and had its best result since 1999 with 14 seats, the electoral defeat of the Greens, who went from 9 to 4 seats, meant the government lost its majority.
+The party became a junior coalition partner to the CSV, with Bettel becoming Deputy Prime Minister in the Frieden-Bettel Government.